1995 Pan Pacific Swimming Championships

 The sixth edition of the Pan Pacific Swimming Championships, a long course (50 m) event involving countries in the Pacific region, was held in 1995 in Atlanta, Georgia, United States, from August 10–13.

 The meet served as the swimming test event for the 1996 Olympics.

+China was banned from these championships due to allegations of systematic doping after multiple Chinese swimmers were tested positive at the 1994 Asian Games.
+The Pan-Pacific charter nations voted 3 to 1 for the exclusion, with USA, Canada and Australia voting in favor and only Japan voting against.